 Evaluation of the project's consistency with Section 2 - Core Area Design Guidelines is the topic of required Concept Design Review, analyzed by Planning staff during Planning review, and decided by the review authority during Minor Design Review.
 Concept Design Review was provided by the Design Review Board (DRB) on May 21, 2020, and comments provided by the Design Review Board are recorded in the meeting minutes (Attachment 7 - Concept Design Review meeting minutes).
-Project information submitted as part of the project application incorporates DRB comments, and Planning staff requests for revisions are additionally incorporated into Attachment 3- Design Narrative and Attachment 4 - Project Plan Set presented for review at the Minor Design Review public hearing.
+Project information submitted as part of the project application incorporates DRB comments, and Planning staff requests for revisions are additionally incorporated into Attachment 3- Design Review public hearing.